Author Guidelines for regular submissions to physica status solidi (pss)

 Peer review and editorial process Peer review is done by referees selected from a continuously updated large international panel of scientists, with editorial evaluation and decision on the basis of the information received from the referees (See also recent Editorials and the policy statement on the Editorial information page).

-The following information refer to regular submissions via Editorial Manager where technical issues are concerned (for special projects see Special information section):
+The following information refer to regular submissions via mXp where technical issues are concerned (for special projects see Special information section):

 The Editorial Office undertakes all efforts to keep the times required for review and handling of the manuscript as short as possible, however, without compromising the quality of peer review.